Pagophagia: Iron deficiency

 Although compulsive consumption of ice is frequently associated with a deficiency of iron, the exact etiology of this form of pica is not well-understood.
 There is one hypothesis that states consumption of ice activates a vasoconstrictive response which causes an increase of blood flow to the brain.
 Because fatigue is the most common symptom experienced in iron-deficiency anemia due to decreased levels of oxygen delivered to the brain, the increase of blood flow to the brain through consumption of ice is thought to increase alertness and improve the symptoms of fatigue.
 In support of this hypothesis, individuals with iron-deficient anemia were found to have improved response times on neuropsychological tests than compared to healthy controls when chewing ice.

 Reports have demonstrated the improvement or resolution of pagophagia when given iron supplementation.
 People with iron-deficiency anemia who showed symptoms of pagophagia had complete resolution of their symptoms when their iron levels were treated, suggesting the association between serum iron levels and symptoms of pagophagia.
 In another case, an individual who presented with pagophagia was prescribed 325mg tablets of ferrous sulfate twice daily.
 The individual was also administered 1000mg of low molecular weight dextran over 1 hour and their symptoms of pagophagia were immediately resolved.
-In another case, a woman with iron-deficiency anemia related to gynecological bleeding was admitted and her dietary screening showed consumption of about 80 ice cubes for day for the past 5 years.
+In another case, a woman with iron-deficiency anemia related to gynecological bleeding was admitted and her dietary screening showed consumption of about 80 ice cubes per day for the past 5 years.
 She was given iron supplementation and her anemia was treated along with the disappearance of pagophagia within two weeks.

 One study looked at the relationship between pagophagia and H. pylori infection in those with iron deficiency anemia.
 It was found that pagophagia does not increase the risk of H. pylori infections in that specific population.
 In addition, H. pylori infection and pagophagia did not have a synergistic effect on the development of iron absorption abnormalities in the intestines.